 X. Transferability of rights

-The Customer may transfer its rights under this contract in whole or in part to a third party only with the prior written consent of the Supplier.
+The Purchaser may only transfer all or part of its rights under this contract to third parties with the prior, written approval of the Supplier.

-- Place of jurisdiction for all claims arising from the commercial relationship, including claims with regard to bills of exchange and cheques, is Stuttgart exclusively.
-However, the Supplier may also bring a claim before the court with jurisdiction at the Customer’s registered office.
+2. Stuttgart is the exclusive competent jurisdiction for all the objectives that stem from the commercial relationship, including the objectives that stem from the bills of exchange and cheques.
+However, the Supplier may also take action before the competent court for the Purchaser's registered office.

-- All agreements must be made in writing.
-The requirement of written form shall also be met if the necessary declaration is provided in a text form in accordance with Section 126b of the Civil Code (BGB), such as fax or email.
-Verbal statements by the Supplier's employees are only binding once they have been confirmed by the Supplier.
+3. All agreements must be set out in writing.
+The written format is also required if the necessary declaration is provided in one of the written formats corresponding to art.
+126b of the German Civil Code (BGB), for example by fax or email.
+The verbal declarations of the Supplier's employees are only binding when confirmed by the Supplier.